rustwasm/wasm-bindgen/guide/src/contributing/design/js-objects-in-rust.md

 around JS objects in wasm, but that's not allowed today!
 While indeed true, that's where the polyfill comes in.

-The question here is how we shoehorn JS objects into a `u32` for wasm to use.
+The question here is how we shoehorn JS objects into a `u32` for Wasm to use.
 The current strategy for this approach is to maintain a module-local variable in the generated `foo.js` file: a `heap`.